qouteall/imm_ptl_wiki_copy/Home.md

 Yes.
 The server and client should both install this mod.
 (This mod is not a plugin and cannot be used on bukkit or spigot.)

-##### How to enable dimension stack on a server?

-Firstly create the dimension stack world on client and then copy to server.

 ##### How to integrate with other mod's portals?

 You can use [datapack](https://github.com/qouteall/ImmersivePortalsMod/wiki/Datapack-Based-Custom-Portal-Generation#convert_vanilla_nether_portaljson-convent-vanilla-nether-portals-into-see-through-portals-if-the-shapes-are-compatible) to make it convert other mod's portals into see-through portals.